onwuvic/api-postgres-node-express-sequelize/README.md

 You can configure your eslint in .eslintrc file

 ### jest
-By default we make used of `jest` for testing but you are free to make used of any testing suite.
+By default we make used of `jest` for testing but you are free to make used of any testing suite like `mocha` etc.